oracle/graal/docs/tools/insight/Insight-Manual.md

 ```

 The difference is 2 milliseconds.
-GraalVM Insight blends the difference between application code and insight gathering scripts making all code work as one.
+GraalVM Insight blends the difference between program code and insight gathering scripts making all code work as one.
-The `count++` invocation becomes a natural part of the application at all the places representing `ROOT` of application functions.
+The `count++` invocation becomes a natural part of the program at all the places representing `ROOT` of program functions.

 ## Minimal Overhead when Accessing Locals

 GraalVM Insight is capable to access local variables, almost "for free".
 GraalVM Insight code, accessing local variables, blends with the actual function code defining them and there is no visible slowdown.

-This can be demonstrated with this [sieve.js](https://github.com/oracle/graal/blob/5ec71a206aa422078ac21be9949f8eb8918b3d3c/vm/benchmarks/agentscript/sieve.js){:target="_blank"} algorithm to compute hundred thousand of prime numbers.
+This can be demonstrated with this [_sieve.js_](https://github.com/oracle/graal/blob/5ec71a206aa422078ac21be9949f8eb8918b3d3c/vm/benchmarks/agentscript/sieve.js){:target="_blank"} algorithm to compute hundred thousand of prime numbers.
 It keeps the found prime numbers in a linked list constructed via following function:

 ```js